- Terms for bookingH

 - To conduct customer satisfaction surveys

-- To use CCTV inand outside of our buildings
+- To use CCTV and body-worn cameras in and outside of our buildings

-- When you are in arrears (to share your data with a debt collection company)
+- To share your data with a debt collection company if you are in arrears

 - When you volunteer with uS (for the Positive Impact scheme or in a photoshoot)